Andrey Golubev

-Before 2008, Golubev played for his country of birth, Russia.

 Tennis career

 Golubev has amassed a career record of 94–52 in the main draw of senior ITF Futures events (4 titles) and 90–63 in ATP Challenger events (3 titles).

 Early career: 2003–2004

 Golubev's first senior ITF experience came primarily on the satellite tour in 2003.
 The first ranking point(s) earned by Golubev were from a four-week satellite tour in Serbia, and he gained another from a satellite event in Italy.
 In 2004, he turned his focus to attempting to qualify for futures and challenger events.
 His first appearance in the main draw of one of these events was from a wild card in the Arpa Ceramic Cup in Reggio Emilia, Italy, where he lost to world #219 Salvador Navarro, but did manage to win a set.

 This performance earned him enough ranking points to qualify for a futures event in Helsingør, Denmark, where he had a strong run to the semifinals.
 He would get to at least the quarterfinals of three other events, all in Italy, including making his first final in L'Aquila, losing to Mathieu Montcourt.
 By the end of 2004, he was ranked as the 561st player in the world, with 25 ATP Entry Ranking points.